mjmartin62/mjmartin62/README.md

 🚀 **Engineer | Problem Solver | Systems Integrator**

-I'm a curious engineer specializing in Python, embedded systems, and automation.
+I'm a curious engineer specializing in Python, embedded systems, and electro-mechanical automation.
 With a knack for solving complex problems, I create innovative projects that bridge hardware and software seamlessly both for self exploration and professionally.

 ## 🌟 About Me